Ayyappantamma Neyyappam Chuttu

 Ayyappantamma Neyyappam Chuttu is a 2000 Indian Malayalam-language children's film written, directed and produced by Mathew Paul.
-It tells the story of two siblings—Rohan and Meera—befriending an orphaned kid Monappan and how he influence their lives and their separated parents'.
+It tells the story of two siblings—Rohan and Meera—befriending an orphaned kid Monappan and how he influences their lives and their separated parents'.
 The film stars Rohan Painter, Paul Mathew, Ancy K. Thampi, Parvin Dabas, and Antara Mali.
 The movie gained cult status.

 Plot

 It is the story of Monnappan, Rohan and Meera and their effort to unite the separated parents Lal and Latha, of Rohan and Meera.

 Monnappan is an orphan who is the friend of Rohan and Meera.
 He hates to wear his facelift belt.
 Being an orphan Monnappan finds it hard to understand why parents should hold on to their ego and pride and play with the lives of their kids.

 Monappan helps Rohan and makes plans to reunite Rohan's parents.
 They try hard through humorous situations until finally the parents decide to reunite.
 Monappan returns to the orphanage with a sense of achievement and happiness — unaware that something more beautiful awaits him.